 If a Member is suffering from mental disorder a notice of meeting shall be given by the Society to his deputy, curator bonis or other Person in that behalf appointed by any court having jurisdiction (whether in the United Kingdom or elsewhere) in matters concerning mental disorder.
 Such a notice shall be given to such Person personally or by sending or delivering it to the postal or electronic address supplied for the purpose by the aforesaid deputy, curator bonis or other Person or, until such an address has been so supplied, by sending the notice by post to the Registered Address of the Member.

-The
+Neither

-accidental omission to give, send or deliver a notice of meeting to, or the non-receipt of a notice of a meeting by, any Person entitled to receive notice shall not invalidate the proceedings at that meeting.
+theaccidental omission to give, send or deliver a notice of meeting to, any person entitled to receive it; nor

+the non-receipt of a notice of a meeting by, any Person entitled to receive it; nor

+subject to compliance by the Society with applicable laws, the inability of any Person entitled to attend a general meeting to attend any physical meeting place (including any Secondary Meeting Place) and/or participate in the business of the meeting by using an Electronic Platform (whether as a result of any technical difficulties in relation to such Electronic Platform or otherwise),

+shall invalidate the proceedings at that meeting.

 ENTITLEMENT TO PROPOSE RESOLUTIONS